 Dunwoody Park, 5321 Roberts Drive and 5343 Roberts Drive

 Stretching across a sprawling 35-acres, Dunwoody Park offers year-round recreation and relaxation.
 Located in the north end of Dunwoody, the grounds include baseball fields, a nature preserve with hiking trails, Wildcat Creek and a playground in the woods.
+See a real Native American teepee up close, and take a stroll through the tree house, all before settling down for some rest and relaxation in the hammock garden.
 Dunwoody Park is also adjacent to the Dunwoody Nature Center.

 Georgetown Park, 4400 Dunwoody Park